cisco-lockhart/cdo-public-api-docs/cdo-sdk/python/docs/FtdClusterInfo.md

 # FtdClusterInfo

 (Device Clusters managed by FMC only) Clustering information.
-Note: CDO represents all of the nodes on an FTD cluster in a single device record with the UID of the cluster control node.
+Note: SCC represents all of the nodes on an FTD cluster in a single device record with the UID of the cluster control node.

 ## Properties